HOW IT WORKS:

 You are under no obligation to accept any dog referred to you by SCLRR.
 If you feel a dog is not right for you, we will continue to refer other dogs that we feel may be suitable.
 We may also refer you to a local shelter to see a dog.
 You would then need to go through the shelter’s adoption process, and pay any required fees.
 If you are notified about a dog in the shelter, please respond promptly.
 They don’t keep them very long, usually less than a week.

 Please be aware that we expect nothing more of the Labs we place than to be good companion animals/family pets.
-For this reason, we cannot accept applications from individuals or organizations seeking a Lab expected to perform as any type of service animal.
-And, since it is our intent to place dogs where they will permanently bond with an individual or family, we cannot accept applications from persons or facilities looking to adopt a dog to live in a group home setting such as a retirement home, nursing home or halfway house.
+For this reason, we cannot accept applications from individuals or organizations seeking a Lab expected to perform as any type of service, therapy, hunting or other working dog.
+And, since it is our intent to place dogs where they will permanently bond with an individual or a family, we cannot accept applications from persons or facilities seeking a dog to live in a group home setting such as a retirement home, nursing home or halfway house.

 There are 4 basic categories of dogs that SCLRR handles:

 - Foster dogs – We foster a limited number of dogs at a time.
 These dogs are typically from local shelters.
-We keep each dog for a minimum of a week, ensuring that the dog is spayed or neutered and vaccinated during this time.
+We keep each dog in a foster volunteer’s home for a minimum of a week, ensuring that the dog is spayed or neutered and vaccinated during this time.
 This period of fostering also allows us to evaluate the dog more thoroughly.
-These dogs are owned by SCLRR and have a fee to adopt.
-We have limited funds for kenneling other dogs that we rescue.
-We move these dogs out from kennels and into a foster home before adopting them out.
+These dogs are owned by SCLRR and there is a fee to adopt.
+We have limited funds for boarding other dogs that we rescue.
+We move these dogs out from boarding kennels and into foster homes before adopting them out.
+SCLRR does not operate nor own a kennel or adoption facility for viewing dogs.

 - Owner Listed Dogs – There are owners who wish to place their dogs, but need help in finding families.
 We refer only our approved families to these people for potential adoption.
 However, the adoption itself is a third party contract between the owners of the dog and the potential adoptive home, and SCLRR is not involved except to help bring families together for potential adoptions.
 Owner Listed dogs are not SCLRR dogs, and the SCLRR adoption fee does not apply to Listed Dogs.
 Please note that in some cases, an owner might refuse to take the dog back in the event the adoption does not work out.
 Also, please understand that SCLRR is under no obligation to take a former Owner Listed dog into rescue.